sunnya97/ethereum-developers-guide/writing-smart-contracts/ethereum-and-the-end-user.md

 ## Ethereum and the End User

-In this section, we will discuss how to empower the end user the ability to use the capabilities of Ethereum via dApps and the decentralized web - more commonly known as Web3 or Web 3.0.
+In this section, we will discuss how to empower the end user the ability to use the capabilities of Ethereum via dApps and the decentralized web - more commonly known as Web3.